 There are some common marketing considerations associated with each stage of the PLC.
-They cannot be used as a formula to guarantee success, but they can function as guidelines for thinking about budget, objectives, and potential opportunities and threats.
+How marketers think about the marketing mix and the blend of promotional activities–also known as the promotion mix–should reflect a product’s life-cycle stage and progress toward market adoption.
+These considerations cannot be used as a formula to guarantee success, but they can function as guidelines for thinking about budget, objectives, strategies, tactics, and potential opportunities and threats.

-Keep in mind that we will discuss the new-product development process later in this module, so it is not covered here.
+Keep in mind that we will discuss the new-product development process next, so it is not covered here.

 Market Introduction Stage

-There is also a need to invest in the development of the distribution channels.
-For a B2B product, this often requires training the sales force and developing sales tools and materials for direct sales.
-In a B2C market, it might include training and incentivizing retail partners.
+There is also a need to invest in the development of the distribution channels and related marketing support.
+For a B2B product, this often requires training the sales force and developing sales tools and materials for direct and personal selling.
+In a B2C market, it might include training and incentivizing retail partners to stock and promote the product.

 Pricing strategies in the introduction phase are generally set fairly high, as there are fewer competitors in the market.
 This is often offset by early discounts and promotional pricing.

 It is worth noting that the launch will look different depending on how new the product is.
 If the product is a completely new innovation that the market has not seen before, then there is a need to both educate the market about the new offering and build awareness of it.
-When Google launched Google Glass—an optical head-mounted computer display in 2013—it had to not only get the word out about the product but help prospective buyers understand what it was and how it might be used.
-You can imagine that this was very different from the launch of Wheat Thins Spicy Buffalo crackers, which were an extension of an existing product line.
+In 2013 when Google launched Google Glass—an optical head-mounted computer display—it had not only to get the word out about the product but also help prospective buyers understand what it was and how it might be used.
+Google initially targeted tech-savvy audiences most interested in novelty and innovation (more about them later when we discuss diffusion of innovation).
+By offering the new product with a lot of media fanfare and limited availability, Google’s promotional strategy ignited demand among these segments.
+Tech bloggers and insiders blogged and tweeted about their Google Glass adventures, and word-of-mouth sharing about the new product spread rapidly.
+You can imagine that this was very different from the launch of Wheat Thins Spicy Buffalo crackers, an extension of an existing product line, targeting a different audiences (retailers, consumers) with promotional activities that fit the product’s marketing and distribution channels.
 The Google Glass situation was also different from the launch of Tesla’s home battery.
-In that case Tesla was offering a new product line of home products from a company that had previously only offered automobiles.
+In that case Tesla offered a new line of home products from a company that had previously only offered automobiles.
+Breaking into new product categories and markets is challenging even for a well-regarded company like Tesla.
 As you might expect, the greater the difference in new products from a company’s existing offerings, the greater the complexity and expense of the introduction stage.

 One other consideration is the maturity of the product.
 Sometimes marketers will choose to be conservative during the marketing introduction stage when the product is not yet fully developed or proven, or when the distribution channels are not well established.
-This might mean introducing the product to only one segment of the market, doing less promotion, or limiting distribution.
+This might mean initially introducing the product to only one segment of the market, doing less promotion, or limiting distribution (as with Google Glass).
 This approach allows for early customer feedback but reduces the risk of product issues during the launch.

 While we often think of an introduction or launch as a single event, this phase can last several years.
 Generally a product moves out of the introduction stage when it begins to see rapid growth, though what counts as “rapid growth” varies significantly based on the product and the market.